davide-marino00/PBI_DOCS/refac.md

 			    " - " & ('vw_Timesheet'[HoursperWeek])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called `Employee_WeeklyHours` in a data model, specifically from a table named `vw_Timesheet`.

-Here's a breakdown of what it does:
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called `Employee_WeeklyHours` in a data model, specifically within a table named `vw_Timesheet`.
+Here's a breakdown of what it does in simple business terms:

 1. **Combining Information**: The code takes two pieces of information from the `vw_Timesheet` table:
    - The name of the employee (`EmployeeName`).
    - The number of hours that employee works per week (`HoursperWeek`).

 2. **Formatting the Output**: It combines these two pieces of information into a single string.
 The format of the output will be:
-   - The employee's name followed by " - " and then the number of hours they work per week.

-3. **Example Output**: If an employee's name is "John Doe" and he works 40 hours per week, the resulting value in the `Employee_WeeklyHours` column would be:
-   - "John Doe - 40"
+   - The employee's name followed by a hyphen and then the number of hours they work each week.
+For example, if the employee's name is "John Doe" and he works 40 hours a week, the output would be "John Doe - 40".

-### Purpose:
-The purpose of this calculated column is to create a clear and concise representation of each employee's name along with their weekly working hours.
-This can be useful for reporting, analysis, or displaying information in dashboards, making it easier to understand how many hours each employee is scheduled to work at a glance.
+3. **Purpose**: The purpose of this calculated column is to create a clear and concise representation of each employee's weekly working hours alongside their name.
+This can be useful for reporting, analysis, or simply for better readability in the data model.

+In summary, this DAX expression helps to create a user-friendly summary of each employee's name and their corresponding weekly hours worked, making it easier to understand and analyze employee work patterns.

 **`GroupCat`** (`string`)